COSC381-2021Winter/youtube-description-search-AdhamOudeif/readMe.md

 This project needs python3 on the AWS machin

 ### Exercises
-just trying this out and this should give me an error and now
+just trying this out and this should give me an error after checking out to a new branch without saving